zlw9991/switch-case-mergesort/README.md

 # switch_case_mergesort
 Java based mergesort which uses switch case with if else instead of purely if else, see compare.java.

+Fixed time comparison, switch-case is shown to provide a slight decrement in time required for large arrays.

 IE: (standard mergesort)
 ```
 while (l1c < l1.length && l2c < l2.length) {